cruisercoder/dstddb/README.md

 ## Implementation Notes

 - Support for native drivers provides first class parity with interfaces in other languages.
 It also simplifies dependencies.
 Native drivers will also perform better for certain use cases.
-- The major interface objects (Database, Statement, ResultRange) are reference counted structs to support determistic cleanup of resources.
-The GC is not used.
+- The major interface objects (Database, Statement, ResultRange) are reference counted structs (no GC) to support deterministic cleanup of resources.
+Row and Value are proxy structs.
 - The poly driver uses type erasure to front other drivers and allows both runtime registration and target driver selection